CALL US! 1-415-766-2722 Fun@SanFranciscoJeepTours.com

 Memorable Moments and Mishaps

-The event featured an 8:00 AM ceremony on a flatbed truck at mid-span, attended by then-Mayor Dianne Feinstein and other dignitaries.
-The highlight?
-When a wreath intended to honor workers who lost their lives during construction wasn’t available, Mayor Feinstein grabbed Willie Brown’s $800 fedora and flung it into the bay as a substitute.
+An official ceremony took place at mid-span on a flatbed truck around 8:00 AM, attended by then-Mayor Dianne Feinstein and other city leaders.
+When a commemorative wreath honoring workers lost during construction failed to arrive, Feinstein improvised—grabbing Willie Brown’s $800 fedora and tossing it into the bay.

-The weight of the crowd was calculated at approximately 5,400 pounds per linear foot, the heaviest load the Golden Gate Bridge has ever supported.
-Despite this, engineers confirmed the bridge’s design—intended to handle 7,700 pounds per foot during earthquakes and high winds—remained more than sufficient.
+The crowd’s weight was estimated at 5,400 pounds per linear foot, the heaviest load the bridge has ever supported.
+For comparison, the bridge was engineered to handle 7,700 pounds per foot during earthquakes and extreme winds—once again proving its resilience.

-The celebrations didn’t stop at the bridge.
-Evening festivities on Marina Green and Crissy Field included a star-studded concert and a breathtaking fireworks display.
-The pièce de résistance?
-A “waterfall” of fireworks cascading from the bridge to the bay below.
+The celebration continued into the evening at Marina Green and Crissy Field with concerts and a spectacular fireworks show.
+The showstopper was a dramatic “waterfall” of fireworks cascading from the bridge down into the bay below.

 A Lasting Legacy

-Planner Susan Monroe reflected on the event’s legacy: “It wasn’t perfect, but that’s what made it unforgettable.
+Planner Susan Monroe summed it up best: “It wasn’t perfect, but that’s what made it unforgettable.
 The Golden Gate Bridge brought together people from every walk of life to celebrate something bigger than all of us.”

 Did You Know?